Msgr. Coleman is Minister to the Priest Community at Seton Hall and teaches Canon Law General and Canon Law Marriage.

 Reverend Monsignor Robert Coleman, J.C.D., Associate Vice Provost, earned a J.C.L. and J.C.D. from the Pontifical Gregorian University.
 He also earned a diploma from the School of Latin Letters, Pontifical Gregorian University.
 His dissertation was titled: Canon 369: The Definition of a Diocese in the Code of Canon Law.
 Ordained to the priesthood in 1978, his first assignment was as Parochial Vicar at Saint Aloysius Church in Jersey City until 1982.
 He then served as Advocate, and later, as Judge and Defender of the Bond of the Metropolitan Tribunal, Archdiocese of Newark.
 From 1994-1996, he was Secretary for Canonical Affairs, Office of the Archbishop of Newark, as well as Coordinator of the Task Force for the Pastoral Visit of Pope John Paul II to the Archdiocese.
 In 1996 he was named a Chaplain to His Holiness with the title of Monsignor.
 Monsignor Coleman served as Vice-Rector/Business Manager of Immaculate Conception Seminary School of Theology from 1996 to 2000.
 He was appointed Rector and Dean in July of 2000 and served the seminary in that position until June of 2012.
-He has been teaching Canon Law General and Canon Law Marriage since 1996 and served as a member of the theological faculty of the Pastoral Provision from 2007-2009 and again in 2001.
+He has been teaching Canon Law General and Canon Law Marriage since 1996 and served as a member of the theological faculty of the Pastoral Provision from 2007-2009 and again in 2011.
 In 2005 Monsignor Coleman was elevated to the rank of Prelate of Honor.
-He was granted a sabbatical for the academic year 2012-2013 and then assumed his current position as Associate Vice Provost at Seton Hall University.
+He was granted a sabbatical for the academic year 2012-2013 and then

 - J.C.D., Pontifical Gregorian University, Rome